alper/nix-shorts/README.md

 ![](./logo.png)

-A collection of short notes about [Nix](https://nixos.org/), down to what is immediately needed for users.
+A collection of short notes about [Nix](https://nixos.org/), boiled down to what is immediately needed for users.

 The aim of this collection is to provide some instantly usable information with clear code demonstrations.